Actindo-AG/Documentation/Payments/Operation/01_ManageAuthorizations.md

 2. Select the authorization transaction you want to capture by clicking the checkbox on the left.
     The editing toolbar is displayed.
 3. Click the [Capture] button.
    A confirmation message is displayed.
-The status of the authorization transaction has changed to *Success*.  <!---stimmt das?-->
+The status of the authorization transaction has changed to *Success*.
+   You can now follow up this case under the menu entry *Payments and captures*. <!-----Stefan ist das richtig?--->

-## Cancel an authorization transaction
+## Cancel authorization transaction

 After you have checked an authorization transaction that could not be processed by the workflow, you can cancel the transaction manually, so that the order is cancelled both at Actindo and at the payment service provider.
 Actindo will then automatically inform the payment service provider about the cancellation.
 The customer will get his or her money back.

 #### Prerequisites
-- The status of an authorization transaction is "failure" or "error".
+- The status of an authorization transaction is "Failure" or "Error".
 - The authorization transaction has not been captured before.

 #### Procedure